frankdean/trip-server-2/README.md

 adventurer.

 Trip Server 2 is a port of [Trip Server v1][trip-server], written mostly in C++.
-Compared to the previous version, it is not fully complete, but now supports all the primary tracking, itinerary management and sharing functions, sufficient to support its primary purpose.
 It can be run alongside an existing Trip Server version 1.11.x installation.

 The original Trip v1 application consists of two primary components, [a server application][trip-server], written in [ECMAScript][] (a JavaScript standard),